In part 1 of this guide we talked about what content modeling is, and who’s involved in it.

 We live in a world of rapidly changing technologies, devices, and consumption trends.
 Modern organisations need to operate with a certain amount of agility in order to remain viable in the midst of so much change.

-When it comes to change – what you do, and who you serve changes a lot less than the presentation and distribution trends of today.
-That’s why rooting your content in the fundamentals of your business and domain is so important, because these aspects are relatively speaking – perennial.
+When it comes to change, what you do and who you serve changes a lot less than the presentation and distribution trends of today.
+That’s why building your content structure around the fundamentals of your business and domain is so important.
+They’ll be around much longer than the latest technical trend.

-A centralized content model can become a durable core from which to operate.
-As consumer and distribution trends change, your model can flex a little at the edges to meet them.
-But the foundations of your operations, audience, and domain vocabulary will be preserved at the heart of your well-thought-out content model.
+You can think of a centralized content model as a long lived tree capable of withstanding the tempests of change.
+As consumer and distribution trends evolve, your model can flex at the edges to meet those needs.
+But the fundamentals of your domain, operations, and audience will remain unaffected at the heart of your well-thought-out content model.
 It's an investment that pays increasing dividends over time.